Francisco Mejía Player Props: Rays vs. Rangers

-On Monday, Francisco Mejia (.156 on-base percentage in past 10 games, 99 points below season-long percentage) and the Tampa Bay Rays face the Texas Rangers, whose starting pitcher will be Dane Dunning.
+On Tuesday, Francisco Mejia (batting .156 in his past 10 games) and the Tampa Bay Rays face the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
 First pitch is at 8:05 PM ET.

-In his most recent game, he racked up three RBI (going 1-for-3 with a home run) against the Royals.
+He collected three RBI (going 1-for-3 with a home run) in his most recent game against the Royals.

 Francisco Mejía Game Info & Props vs. the Rangers